whoami730/cs741-project/assignment2/Q1/report.md

 The **bias table** (the table containing the counts) is included in this folder (table.txt) and the histogram is as follows -

 ![](bias_histogram.png)

+The histogram is symmetric about $128$ and the biases(absolute difference from the mean probability of $1/2$) are not very high, indicating that this S-box is quite non-linear.